“I am not a teacher, but an awakener.” — Robert Frost

 Interested in Teaching a Class At Village Home?

 Village Home Education Resource Center seeks innovative out-of-the-box facilitators/instructors/teachers to design and lead classes for children ages 3 through 18.
 To apply, you must complete an Employee Application AND a Course Proposal.
 We seek facilitators/instructors/teachers who use innovative, hands-on, relational methods in their instruction, and who enjoy teaching in progressive, out-of-the-box settings.
 Our teachers are wildly and authentically enthusiastic about their subject matter.
 Here, teachers design their classes based on their interests, with a keen eye for responding to the needs and interests of the children.
-Classes are test-free and grade-free, although classes designed as “homework required” do require out of class time to provide feedback.
+Classes are test-free and grade-free, although classes designed as “homework required” do require out-of-class time to provide feedback.

 Applying for a Job as a Facilitator/Instructor/Teacher

 First, complete an online employment application.
 Once you have completed an application, you submit a class proposal.
 We want to know what you want to do in the classroom.
 On the Course Proposal Form, you will be asked for information to help us make a decision as to whether your class concept will fit into our program.
 You will be asked to describe your class as it would appear in a catalog listing.
 Our Program Committee will review all proposals, and select proposals for follow-up.
 If your application is chosen for follow-up, we will invite you for an in-depth interview with members of the Program Committee where you will be asked to share a 10-minute mini-lesson.
 During this time, we are interested in how you interact with students and how you run a class, more than what you are teaching.
 If you prefer, you can teach a mini-lesson on shoe-tying.

 Most classes are offered in a three-term series, beginning in the Fall.
 Each term is 10 weeks long.
 Most classes meet one hour a week; some middle and high school level offerings meet two hours per week.
 A handful of one-term offerings often appear in the Winter and Spring terms.
 Classes are generally held Tuesday through Friday between the hours of 9:30 am and 4:00 pm.
 We have two campuses in the Portland area and a campus in Salem.
 Most teachers lead 2-3 classes per week.
 If you are selected, we will add your offerings to the catalog, and see how enrollment stacks up.
 We reserve the right to cancel any class for any reason.